100 Cheap Decor Ideas That Look Expensive

 Focus On Faucets

 If you only have room in the budget for one high-end bathroom feature, make it a quality tap.
 Pairing it with plain, wallet-friendly tiles will actually highlight the money spent, says interior designer René Dekker.
 “If you look in the window of any high-end jewelry store, you will see that the finely crafted items, the gold and diamonds, are always displayed against plain neutral backgrounds which show them off much better … the same concept will work in your bathroom,” he says.
-Just skip these 32 home upgrades that are a huge waste of money.

 Don’t Put Form Above Function